aforslow/aforslow.github.io/_posts/2017-08-09-Night-before-leaving.markdown

 High waves to be surfing down <br />
 <br />

-Oh, and welcome to my blog!
+Oh, and welcome to my travelling blog!

 <!-- {% if site.comments %}